FSecureLABS/timeinator/readme.md

 The attack mode is similar to the "sniper" mode in burp intruder, but instead of sending a single request for every payload, it is able to send multiple requests for each payload and display the minimum and maximum times taken to receive a response as well as the mean and median averages.

-The extension sends HTTP(S) requests sequentially to reduce the chance of delays being introduced by overloading the server.
+In an effort to prevent slow DNS lookups introducing delays, the domain is resolved at the start of the attack before any http requests are made.
+In addition, the extension sends HTTP(S) requests sequentially to reduce the chance of delays being introduced by overloading the server.

 ##Usage